Most teens today are aware that consent is “a thing.”

 No one owes you sex, even if you’re in a relationship, even if you’ve done it before.

 Sometimes teens feel that if they’ve done a sexual activity with a partner once, they have to do it again.
-Nope.
-Each romantic or sexual encounter is a separate event, and the people involved can choose each time what they do and don’t do.

 They also don’t owe you an alternative activity.
 Two people may get each other all hot and bothered, but that doesn’t obligate anyone to give the other an orgasm (via oral sex, hand job, or whatever).
-Each person can take care of it themselves later….
+Each person can take care of it themselves later.

-When you say No, mean it.
+When you say no, mean it.

-It’s unfair and confusing to say No if you actually kinda want to do something and just want to be persuaded.
 Don’t play games with a partner; that’s a form of disrespect.
-Plus it may come back to haunt you later when you really do mean No and the person thinks you’re just playing again.
+Plus it may come back to haunt you later when you do mean no and the person thinks you’re just playing again.

-When you say Yes, mean it.
+When you say yes, mean it.

 It is hugely unfair to say Yes to a sexual activity and later say you didn’t want it.
-At its worst, that leads to people being charged with sexual assault for what was actually consensual.
+At its worst, that leads to people being charged with sexual assault for what was actually sexual consent.
 Even in less extreme forms, it undermines trust between the genders and within a given relationship.
 Part of being mature enough to engage in any sexual behavior is owning the choice you make (and any consequences).

 Don’t expect someone to read your body language or guess how you’re feeling.

-If someone won’t listen to your No, get mad.
+If someone won’t listen to your no, get mad.

-If polite words don’t work, it’s time for warrior words and maybe actions.
-A sexual partner who isn’t listening to your No is not treating you with respect.
-In fact, they’re committing assault.
 Get louder, push them away, run out of the room—whatever it takes to stay safe.
-Someone who won’t honor your No about something as important as sex isn’t honoring you as a person.
+Someone who won’t honor your no about something as important as sex isn’t honoring you as a person.
 You deserve better.

 This post was contributed by Jill Whitney, LMFT.
 She is the mom of two twenty-somethings and a licensed marriage and family therapist in Connecticut.
 In addition to her clinical work, she conducts workshops on talking about sexuality, writes at KeepTheTalkGoing.com, and has been quoted in dozens of articles on relationships and sexuality.
 She’s passionate about improving communication about sexuality, especially between parents and kids.